aws-samples/aws-serverless-airline-booking/src/backend/loyalty/README.md

 ![Loyalty Infrastructure Architecture](../../../media/loyalty-infra-architecture.png)

-Loyalty is comprised of a REST API implemented using API Gateway, SNS Topic, Typescript Lambda functions and DynamoDB as a database.
+Loyalty is comprised of a REST API implemented using API Gateway, SNS Topic, Python Lambda functions and DynamoDB as a database.

 ### Loyalty API